Irek-h/JWT_CaDS/README.md

 # JWT_CaDS_IO_JW
 Research about JWT (JSON Web Token)
 1. What is JWT?
-2. Where it is used?
-How to find it in browser console, and where it is stored on PC/client endpoint?
+2. How does JWT's authentication works?
-3. Why is it used?
+3. Strong and weak parts (Pros and coins, from developer point of view - this is important since easy and performance optimal to use will lead to being more frequent used by developers, and as the popularity rises so does missconfiguration)
-4. Strong and weak parts (Pros and coins, from developer point of view - this is important since easy and performance optimal to use will lead to being more frequent used by developers, and as the popularity rises so does missconfiguration)
+4. Known attacks
 5. PoC usage
 6. PoC crack
 7. Summary